rndexe/nowtransmitting/src/exhibits/theriak.md

     authorname: Irene Wüthrich and Steven Schmitt
     authorimage: /static/img/E_EXHIBIT_SEC_VIS_2.jpg
   - authorname: The Pharmacy Museum of the University of Basel
-    authorbio: 'Founded in 1925, by Professor J. A. Häfliger, the Pharmacy Museum displays one of the world’s largest collections of historic remedies and material associated with their production.
+    authorbio: Founded in 1925, by Professor J. A. Häfliger, the Pharmacy Museum displays one of the world’s largest collections of historic remedies and material associated with their production.
 The museum is the original scientific collection, which to this day has remained intact in its